alec-borman/alec-borman.github.io/README.md

                         <span class="text-sky-400 font-mono text-2xl mr-2">01.</span> About Me
                     </h2>
                     <div class="space-y-4 text-lg light:text-slate-600 dark:text-slate-400 leading-relaxed">
                         <p>I am a Salesforce Architect and UT Dallas CS graduate.
-My career evolved from front-line IT to architecting the revenue engines for companies like Hydrolix.</p>
+My career evolved from front-line IT and DevOps to architecting the revenue engines for companies like Hydrolix.</p>
                         <p>I specialize in tuning out "visual noise" to understand the shape of data.
 This allows me to build systems that don't just work today, but scale for the next decade.</p>
                         <p>I believe that a system is only as good as the trust the users place in it.
 My goal is to build that trust through robust automation and intuitive design.</p>
                     </div>